Keram Malicki-Sánchez: Game Design

+In April 2026, he launched Esoteric Card Games, a subscription-based online portal focused on the study of antique card games from the 1500s onward.
+He also designed The Final Wave, and "The Night Ponder", released on Steam in 2026.

 Virtual reality and immersive technology

 In 2015, Malicki-Sanchez founded VRTO – a Toronto-based virtual and augmented reality meetup whose inaugural event was held at Ryerson University's Student Learning Center, and Transportive Technology – a virtual-reality content production company which saw Malicki-Sanchez teaming up with Lee Towndrow to create one of the world's first 360 ASMR Immersive videos.
 This led to the creation of FIVARS, the "Festival of International Virtual and Augmented Reality Stories" which he co-organized with technical director Joseph Ellsworth.